Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Groups of etale automorphisms and their representation theory

 \section{Groups of \'etale automorphisms and their representation theory}

 This section is about the top rows of the main diagram (Figure 1), when $c= \infty$.
 We have the following stacks

 giving rise to the following categories

 the composition of the morphisms is the functor $F^*$.
 We see that in order to understand the relationship between quasi-coherent sheaves on $\varietiesc{\infty}$ and representations of $G$, it suffices to study the restriction functor $\Res_{G, G^\et}: \Rep(G) \to \Rep(G^\et)$.
-In fact we will begin by working with the group $K$ and then applying our results to the group $G$ as well.
+In fact we will begin by working with the group $K$; then we will apply our results to the group $G$ as well.

 In \ref{subsec: Unipotent subgroups and polynomial submonoids}, we define some subgroups and submonoids of $G, G^\et, K,$ and $K^\et$.
 These will be technically easier to work with than the full groups, as we will see in the subsequent sections.
 In \ref{subsec: representations of K-etale} we study the restriction functor $\Res_{K, K^\et}$, and show that it gives an equivalence of the subcategories of finite-dimensional representations.
 Since $K$ is an affine group scheme, all of its representations are locally finite, from which we conclude that the functor $\Res_{K, K^\et}$ is fully faithful, with essential image the subcategory of locally finite representations of $K^\et$.